SAP-samples/btp-onboarding/docs/getstarted_btp_ea/docs/3_globalaccount/3_2_btp_ea_ga_manage.md

 When you have only one Global Account, logging in automatically directs you to your Global Account and the Account Explorer page.

-When you have multiple Global Accounts, a pop-up appears, allowing you to select your Global Account first.
+When you have multiple Global Accounts, a pop-up appears that lets you select your Global Account first.

 Depending on your geographic location, you can also choose one of the following gateways to access your SAP BTP cockpit.
 These gateways only define where you access the cockpit from.
 They don't restrict access to resources running in other regions in any way: